nuuday/pcn-content-model/README.md

 # pcn-content-model
 Repository containing json schema for the yousee content model.

-Messages contains 1 of the payload entity types.
+Messages contain 1 of the payload entity types.
 ```
 ── Message
    ├── Header